The 2015 National Poster Contest Winners Will be Announced Soon

 Smokey Bear is recognized nationally and internationally as the symbol for fire prevention.
 The original Smokey Bear appeared in 1944.
-Contest winners were announced in May at the National Garden Clubs Convention in Norman, Oklahoma.
+Contest winners were announced in May at the National Garden Clubs Convention in Louisville, Kentucky.

 Children from first through fifth grade are invited to participate in the 2015 National Garden Clubs, Inc. Poster Contest!
 The U.S. Department of Agriculture Forest Service and the National Garden Clubs, Inc. are giving students the opportunity to demonstrate through original drawings of Smokey Bear or Woodsy Owl their understanding of wildfire prevention and basic environmental conservation principles.